makersacademy/side-project-challenge/README.md

 I want to see the result of the tone analysis next to each tweet

 ## Built with
+Built using Ruby and Sinatra.
 The app uses ```sferik```, A Ruby interface to the Twitter API and Sentiment Analysis API from MeaningCloud.

 ## Installation